alhusabkn3-art/Gy-Data-Hub/DEPLOY.md

   - Verify the API key has not expired or been revoked.
   - Confirm the server is sending the key using the required Authorization header.
 - SMEAPI data-plan errors:
-  - Confirm the application is retrieving plans from `/dataplans/`.
+  - Confirm the application is retrieving plans from the configured SMEAPI data-plan endpoint.
   - Confirm the network ID and data-plan ID match the SMEAPI plan.
 - SMEAPI purchase errors:
   - Check the Render logs for the transaction reference.